Rosh-Made/rosh-made/blog/sustainable-swaps.md

 ![](/assets/collage.jpeg)

-Stay bless and Live Mindfully!
+Stay blessed and Live Mindfully!

 > “You cannot get through a single day without having an impact on the world around you.
 What you do makes a difference, and you have to decide what kind of a difference you want to make.”
 > — Jane Goodall